antsanchez/prompto/README.md

 3. Run `npm install` to install all the necessary dependencies.
 4. Once the installation is complete, run `ng serve` to start the development server.
 5. Open your browser and go to `http://localhost:4200/` to view the application.

+## Ollama
+If you are running Ollama and you want to connect it to Prompto from a different domain than localhost, you will need to add the domain to the CORS configuration in the Ollama server.
+To do this, read the following blog post: [How to Handle CORS Settings in OLLAMA: A Comprehensive Guide](https://medium.com/dcoderai/how-to-handle-cors-settings-in-ollama-a-comprehensive-guide-ee2a5a1beef0) or the official documentation: [How do I configure Ollama server?](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server).

 ## Roadmap